AntirWiki/Antir/content/World Lore/Gods/Antiran Pantheon.md

 The secret god of soldiers.
 They represent martyrs and those who do thankless work.

 # Lares
 Many faithful also give offerings and prayers to small celestial guardian spirits known as **Lares** or "Household Gods".
 These spirits tend to protect a single place, which is often a home but can also include other buildings, roadways, fields, and anywhere else enclosed by a boundary.
+Unlike most lesser celestials, Lares are not servants of a god, and are empowered directly by those who honor them.